 Babies who cannot breathe on their own have breathing failure.
 Many of these babies are put on a breathing machine to help them breathe.
 The machine pushes air into the baby's lungs.
 The pressure that the machine uses to push the air can irritate the airways and the lungs and cause them to become inflamed.

 Babies can be exposed to infections both in the womb and after birth.
 Infections in babies born early can harm their less-formed lungs and cause them to become inflamed.
 Lung infections also increase the baby's need for extra oxygen and for help with breathing.

 Factors like lower weight and less time in the mother's womb can increase a baby's risk of developing bronchopulmonary dysplasia (BPD).
-Today, most babies with BPD (9 of 10) weigh 1,500 grams (about 3½ pounds), or less, at birth.
-Babies born weighing less than 1,000 grams (about 2 pounds) are at very high risk.
+Today, most babies with BPD (9 of 10) weigh 1,500 g (about 3½ lb), or less, at birth.
+Babies born weighing less than 1,000 g (about 2 lb) are at very high risk.
 About one of three of these babies develops BPD.
 These small babies can develop BPD even if they do not have respiratory distress syndrome or need a breathing machine.

 Today, larger and more mature babies rarely develop BPD, due to better treatment of breathing problems in newborns.
 The larger and more mature babies who develop BPD usually have had serious and prolonged breathing problems in the first days of life.